 At the end of the day, every lens has some level of blemishing, even the really expensive ones.
 The key to choosing the best Canon lens comes down to striking a proper balance between the good and bad.

-A quick and fast autofocus system is most helpful for action photographers, or those who shoot moving subjects; this includes those who shoot wildlife, sports, and performances.
+A quick and fast focus is most helpful for action photographers, or those who shoot moving subjects; this includes those who shoot wildlife, sports, and performances.
 In these fields, it is extremely important to have good autofocus (and tracking, for that matter).
 Otherwise, you’re going to miss your target 9 times out of 10 and start banging your head against a wall.

-Image stabilization is a piece of tech that is designed to compensate for camera shake.
+Image stabilization (IS) is a piece of tech that is designed to compensate for camera shake.
 For example, when you take a photo and your hands are shaking (even a little), image blur may occur at slower shutter speeds.
-In certain photographic situations where shutter speeds may become worrisomely low, IS can be a real boon.
+In certain photographic situations where shutter speed may become worrisomely low, IS can be a real boon.

 In less demanding circumstances, image stabilization may be overkill.
 Landscape photographers obviously benefit the least from IS since their subjects aren’t moving all that much.
 IS is useless when using a tripod anyway and can even degrade image quality when active.
+So you are advised to actually turn off IS whenever you are using a tripod.

 Weather sealing is definitely helpful if you expose your camera to the elements often.
 Sand, water, debris – things that can obstruct your camera’s functions – are less able to penetrate a lens with sealing.
 Landscape photographers and travel photographers love this feature.